DamienCassou/notmuch-labeler/README.md

 Emacs notmuch-labeler
 ==========

-notmuch-labeler improves notmuch way of displaying labels.
+notmuch-labeler improves notmuch way of displaying labels through fonts, pictures, and hyperlinks.

 By default notmuch presents email labels as plain text.
 This package improves notmuch by lettings users choose how to present